zendframework/zf2-documentation/docs/languages/en/tutorials/unittesting.rst

 you when something is not working the same way it was when you wrote your tests.

+This tutorial is written in the hopes of showing how to test different parts of a Zend Framework 2 MVC application.
+As such, this tutorial will use the application written in the :ref:`getting started user guide <user-guide.overview>`.
+It is in no way a guide to unit testing in general, but is here only to help overcome the initial hurdles in writing unit tests for ZF2 applications.

 As the Zend Framework 2 API uses `PHPUnit <http://phpunit.de/>`_, so will this tutorial.
-A detailed explanation of unit testing is beyond the scope of this tutorial, so we will only provide sample tests for the components in the pages that follow.
 This tutorial assumes that you already have PHPUnit installed.
-The version of PHPUnit should be 3.7.*
+The version of PHPUnit used should be 3.7.*

 Setting up the tests directory
 ------------------------------

+As Zend Framework 2 applications are built from modules that should be standalone blocks of an application, we don't test the application in it's entirety, but module by module.

+We will show how to set up the minimum requirements to test a module, the ``Album`` module we wrote in the user guide, and which then can be used as a base for testing any other module.

-Start by creating a directory called ``test`` in ``zf2-tutorial\module\Application`` with the following subdirectories:
+Start by creating a directory called ``test`` in ``zf2-tutorial\module\Album`` with the following subdirectories:

 .. code-block:: text

     zf2-tutorial/
         /module
-            /Application
+            /Album
                 /test
-                    /ApplicationTest
+                    /AlbumTest
                         /Controller

 The structure of the ``test`` directory matches exactly with that of the